-Land Rover Special Vehicle Operations have just debuted the Land Rover Range Rover Sentinel, an armoured 4×4 that wouldn’t look out of place in a Bond film or zipping out the back door of Buckingham Palace.
+Land Rover Special Vehicle Operations have debuted the Land Rover Range Rover Sentinel, an armoured 4×4 that wouldn’t look out of place in a Bond film or zipping out the back door of Buckingham Palace.

-While it’s not confirmed how much this Sentinel will cost, the previous model went for $638,387.
-Not a bad price for a vehicle that will keep you safe from virtually any attack, let’s just hope it never has to be used.
-See more of the Range Rover lineup at JLR’s website.
+While it hasn’t been confirmed how much this particular iteration of the Sentinel will cost, the previous model went for $638,387.
+Not a bad price for a vehicle that’ll keep you safe from virtually any attack.
+Let’s just hope it never actually comes to that.